DCotterill/halixia-hugo/content/ma/gratitude-2042.md

 layout: static
 ---

-Learn about the importance of practicing gratitude
+Learn about the importance of practicing gratitude.

 Learn about how practicing gratitude is vital for mental and emotional well-being, helping you to shift focus to the positive, helping you to boost happiness while reducing stress.